-- demonstrates understanding of NYSLS grade-specific standards in writing for Prekindergarten-Grade 2 and the relationship of these standards to the development of writing knowledge and skills leading to college and career readiness in writing by the end of grade 12 - b. demonstrates knowledge of strategies for planning concrete experiences and activities and creating a text-rich classroom environment that promotes understanding and application of writing functions and conventions - applies knowledge of developmentally appropriate assessment and data-driven instructional practices to promote students' skill in composing pieces corresponding to specific text types (e.g., opinion pieces, argument, informative/explanatory writing, narrative writing) - d. applies knowledge of developmentally appropriate assessment and data-driven instructional practices to promote students' skill in composing and presenting responses to literature using a combination of drawing, dictating, and writing - e. applies knowledge of developmentally appropriate assessment and data-driven instructional practices to promote students' skill in processes and strategies for producing and distributing writing - f. applies knowledge of developmentally appropriate assessment and data-driven instructional practices to develop students' skill in conducting research and presenting knowledge - g. applies knowledge of developmentally appropriate assessment and data-driven instructional practices to promote students' skill in using digital tools in research and in composing and presenting written and multimedia texts
+- a. demonstrates understanding of NYSLS grade-specific standards in writing for Grade 1-Grade 6 and the relationship of these standards to the development of writing knowledge and skills leading to college and career readiness in writing by the end of grade 12 - b. demonstrates knowledge of strategies for planning concrete experiences and activities and creating a text-rich classroom environment that promotes understanding and application of writing functions and conventions - c. applies knowledge of developmentally appropriate assessment and data-driven instructional practices to promote students' skill in composing pieces corresponding to specific text types (e.g., opinion pieces, argument, informative/explanatory writing, narrative writing), using text-based evidence as appropriate - d. applies knowledge of developmentally appropriate assessment and data-driven instructional practices to promote students' skill in composing and presenting responses to literature, using text-based evidence as appropriate - e. applies knowledge of developmentally appropriate assessment and data-driven instructional practices to promote students' skill in processes and strategies for producing and distributing writing - f. applies knowledge of developmentally appropriate assessment and data-driven instructional practices to develop students' skill in conducting research and presenting knowledge - g. applies knowledge of developmentally appropriate assessment and data-driven instructional practices to promote students' skill in using digital tools in research and in composing and presenting written and multimedia texts